PeterBengtson/AFT-DNS-subdomain-delegation/README.md

 Since there already might be any number of subdomains on different levels in the accounts, we cannot just remove everything not explicitly mentioned.
-Instead, we separate creation and deletion lists into two arguments:
+Instead, we separate creation and deletion lists into two idempotent arguments:

 `subdomain_delegations` is a list of subdomains that are to be delegated to the account.
 If an account in this list already exists, its NS information will be updated in the Networking